Best of the Letters From 2020

 Didn’t the WCG say at one time that they would be included in the book of Acts since it was an “open book”? –Anonymous

-Reply: This is true and it was actually Gerald Waterhouse in WCG who spoke about it.
+Reply: Yes they did and it was Gerald Waterhouse in WCG who spoke about it.

 (2nd email from person above)